aashnasheth/quality-filtering/README.md

 # quality-filter
-Code for "Whose language is high quality?" paper
+Code for "Changing Notions of High Quality" paper, originally cloned from "Whose Language is High Quality?"
+Paper

 ## Install environment